mich598/Tyche-Green/README.md

 | Michael Chen  | Moral Support  |

 ## Team Contribution
-Michael was responsible for computing the card values and determining whether the player should hit or stand on the base node.
+Michael - Responsible for computing the card values and determining whether the player should hit or stand on the base node.
 He encoded the LED to register whether the player should hit or stand.
 He also implemented File Systems for storing the card values that were read from the ESP32 Cam on the sensor node

+Will - Responsible for the sensor integration (humidity and temperature) and sending their values to the base node.
+Was also responsible for the visualisation node, showing the input image to the CNN model.

 ## Project Description
 This project implements a real-time, table-side assistant for the game of Blackjack that uses reinforcement learning to advise players on the optimal moves for each round.
 It employs two ESP32-CAM modules controlled by NRF52840dk boards positioned at the dealer and player vantage points respectively to visually detect and identify dealt cards, which continuously updates a running card count.
 This data is streamed to a TagoIO web dashboard, which also displays recommended actions based on the changing game state.
 The recommended actions are computed on the base node (Disco L475 IOT01) via reinforcement learning techniques such as Q Learning and DQNs.
 A RGB LED provides visual cues when the odds are favourable and the player should hit (by turning green) or when the odds are unfavourable (by turning red).
 To ensure accurate operation of the camera and maintain player alertness, the sensor node (Nordic Thingy52) monitors room conditions such as temperature, humidity, light, and CO2 levels which helps preserve the player’s cognitive function and ensure sufficient lighting for the cameras.